f5devcentral/f5-velos-training/docs/velos_software_upgrades.rst

 Uploading Controller and Partition Images via the API
 -----------------------------------------------------

-As with the webUI, the current implementation of **file import** in the API relies on a remote HTTPS server hosting the image files to be imported.
+As with the webUI, the current implementation of **file import** in the API relies on either a remote HTTPS, SCP, or SFTP server hosting the image files to be imported.
 The files should be imported into the **images/staging** directory.
 Once the file import is initiated you can check its status using the **file transfer-status** API calls.

 List the current system controller and partitions images in the images/staging directory via API calls:

 .. code-block:: bash

     POST https://{{Chassis1_System_Controller_IP}}:8888/restconf/data/f5-utils-file-transfer:file/list

+The following JSON should be in the payload of the API call above.

     .. code-block:: json